Lenovo says no new guidance on growth forecasts

-HONG KONG Lenovo Group Ltd, the world's second largest PC maker, said on Friday it has offered no new guidance on its growth predictions, a day after a Taiwan newspaper report that it had halved its growth forecasts sent its share price tumbling.
+HONG KONG, June 22 Lenovo Group Ltd, the world's second largest PC maker, said on Friday it has offered no new guidance on its growth predictions, a day after a Taiwan newspaper report that it had halved its growth forecasts sent its share price tumbling.

 Lenovo's shares closed down 9.4 percent on Thursday following the report that it had halved its projection for growth in personal computer shipments.
 The stock was trading down 0.9 percent by 0146 GMT on Friday in a broadly weaker market.